pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 The attributes of ``SequencedItem`` are ``sequence_id``, ``position``, ``topic``, and ``data``.

+As in the example above, the library's ``SequencedItem`` namedtuple has four fields.
 The ``sequence_id`` identifies the sequence in which the item belongs.
 The ``position`` identifies the position of the item in its sequence.
 The ``topic`` identifies the dimension of concern to which the item pertains.

-The ``data`` holds the values of the item, perhaps serialized to JSON, and optionally encrypted.
+The ``data`` holds the data associated with the item.

+A sequenced item is just a namedtuple, and can be used in the normal way.
+In the example below, a sequenced item is constructed using a UUID to identify a sequence.
+The item is positioned at the start of the sequence (position 0).
+It has a domain event topic, and it has a JSON object that states the value of ``foo`` is ``bar``.

 .. code:: python